Mercileen/alx-pre_course/README.md

 1. Repo-session
-README up to date from github
+README.md up to date from github